ahyconsulting/stories/_posts/2019-04-18-magento-vs-shopify.md

 ---

+<script type="application/ld+json">{"@context":"https://schema.org","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"Is Magento better than WooCommerce?","acceptedAnswer":{"@type":"Answer","text":"Magento and WooCommerce are two entirely different systems for one purpose.
+In some cases, Magento is the right fit, and in other cases, WooCommerce is.
+Usually, Magento is recommended for enterprise solutions and WooCommerce for small to midscale stores.  "}},{"@type":"Question","name":"How much time does it take to build an eCommerce Website?","acceptedAnswer":{"@type":"Answer","text":"You can start selling online in 2 days, on your own website.
+Obviously, it will come along with very basic features.
+For something bespoke and custom, it may take somewhere between 6-10 weeks. "}},{"@type":"Question","name":"How to get a website developed for free?","acceptedAnswer":{"@type":"Answer","text":"Absolutely.
+You just need to learn HTML, CSS, Javascript, jQuery, PHP, a content management system like Wordpress to develop a basic website.
+But we would recommend you focus on your business, and let us take care of your technology."}},{"@type":"Question","name":"How can I bring my business online?
+How much time will it take?","acceptedAnswer":{"@type":"Answer","text":"You need a reliable advisor, who can guide you in bringing your business online.
+Someone who has helped many other businesses to get online.
+A very simple setup can take 1 week and for something more complex and custom, it may take few months. "}}]}</script>

 Is Magento better than Shopify?
 Or is Shopify better?

 Well, these are the wrong questions.
 The right question to think about is, Which of the two platforms is right for you?